jiyadurai/blank-app/README.md

 Jeevan Iyadurai's Floridian Mammalian Classifier

-Made with Stremalit's Blank Template.
+Made with Streamlit's Blank Template.

 ### How to run it on your own machine